simonegli8/SSL-Certificate-Maker/README.md

 When you need to create many trusted certificates, it can be useful to sign them all with a common root certificate known as a **Certificate Authority** or "CA".
 This way, you can have your operating system trust your CA, then any certificate your CA signs will automatically be trusted.

 You can create a CA with this app by using the `CA` preset button before you click `Make Certificate`.
-CA certificates are placed in the `CA` subfolder and become selectable in the `Certificate Authority` dropdown list.
+CA certificates are placed in the `Documents/SSL-Certificates/CertificateAuthority` subfolder and become selectable in the `Certificate Authority` dropdown list.
 Choose your CA from the Certificate Authority dropdown list to sign new certificates with your CA.

 In this screenshot, I have instructed my computer to trust "My Very Trustworthy Certificate Authority".
 Then I signed another certificate "MyESXiServer" with it, and now both are trusted.